neu-vi/HOI-Diff/behave_process/README.md

 Then run `raw_pose_processing_behave.py` to output processed data in folder ./dataset/joints_behave.
 At last, just like preprocessing for HumanML3D, run `motion_representation.py` and `cal_mean_variance.py` to convert data into HumanML3D format and calculate data std and mean, respectively.

-## 🚀  Data Loading
-To load the motion and text labels, here we provide the example dataloader `.dataset/dataset.py`, which is similar to the HumanML3D dataloader.
-Notably, `Text2AffordDataset` is for affordance estimation and `Text2MotionDatasetV2` is for HOI generation.